MPA2suite/Magnon/docs/source/install.rst

 Source code (tarball)
 ---------------------

-To install from a compressed source code file, start by downloading the latest tarball from [link]
+To install from a compressed source code file, start by downloading the latest tarball from `GitHub <https://github.com/MPA2suite/Magnon/releases>`_.

 Then extract the files, and create a symbolic link: